MATH3411 is a Mathematics Level III course. See the course overview below.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-If you are currently enrolled in MATH3411, you can log into UNSW Moodle for this course.
+If you are currently enrolled in MATH3411, you can log into UNSW Moodle for this all information about this course.